 - lean meats and poultry, fish, eggs, tofu, nuts and seeds, and legumes/beans

-You should also drink plenty of water, and limit your intake of foods that contain saturated fat, added sugars, added salt and alcohol.
+You should also drink plenty of water, and limit your intake of foods that contain saturated fat, added sugar, added salt and alcohol.

 Tips for losing weight